Jagoda0205/homepage/README.md

 You can visit my website here: https://jagoda0205.github.io/homepage/

 ### Technologies used in this project
-HTML
-CSS
-Javascript (ES6 + Features)
+HTML, CSS, Javascript (ES6 + Features), BEM convention, Normalize.css
-BEM convention
-Normalize.css